Updated June 6, 2019.

 Lusk Pass trailhead to Barrier Dam day-use area – 12.4 km, e-w 230 m, w-e 40 m

 Lusk Pass trail is mainly a dark forest trail with a few steepish hills that crosses a low pass between Powderface Trail (road) and Barrier Dam.
+Currently logging has occurred parallel with the first 2 km of this section.
+You can either hike the old trail in the valley bottom or the logging road.
 Shortly after you cross Lusk Creek the official Great Trail turns left at a T-junction.
 (A shorter, rougher trail, the pre-flood route, carries straight on and joins the official trail close to Lusk Creek day-use area.
 See map.)

 Follow the official trail to a T-junction with Baldy Pass trail and turn right.
 Follow “The Old Mill Road” down to yet another T-junction where you turn left on the old Lusk Pass trail to the Barrier Biogeoscience Institute field station.
 See detail map for the route through the field station to Barrier Dam day-use area.